-Alexander & Baldwin Castle Medical Center ~ Adventist Health Buzz’s Original Steakhouse ~ Lanikai Hardware Hawaii ~ Kailua Windward Ford ~ Kailua Windward Jewelers John and Yvonne King Kailua Sailboards and Kayaks
+Alexander & Baldwin Castle Medical Center ~ Adventist Health Buzz’s Original Steakhouse ~ Lanikai Hardware Hawaii ~ Kailua Kalapawai Cafe Windward Ford ~ Kailua Windward Jewelers John and Yvonne King Kailua Sailboards and Kayaks

-LIVE ENTERTAINMENT Patty's Hula Studio * Thunderstorm Artis * Karlie Goya * Kennedy Taylor Marine Corps Forces Pacific Band And a Huge Mahalo to our emcees for the event, Michael W. Perry and Kit Beuret!
+LIVE ENTERTAINMENT Patty's Hula Studio * Mihana Souza * Karlie Goya * Doug Fitch Kennedy Taylor and the Electric Pancakes US Marine Corps Forces Pacific Band and more!
+And a Huge Mahalo to our emcee for the event, Kit Beuret!

 The First Year...